a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 to the particle transport simulation, parallelization in the burnup calculation mode divides also the

 preprocessing and depletion routines between several CPU's.

 Spatial homogenization was the main intended application for Serpent when the project was started in 2004.

-The work is still in progress, and the group constant generation capability in Serpent 2 currently covers:
+The group constant generation capability in Serpent 2 currently covers

 Homogenized few-group reaction cross sections

 ||Transport cross sections and diffusion coefficients calculated using several methods

 ||Albedos and partial albedos